nicsuzor/wikijuris/ausip/patent-registration.markdown

 ## Requirement 5: Prohibition on Secret Use

 Patents must not be secretly used.
 This prohibits a patentee from effectively extending the patent term by making commercial use of the invention before the priority date.
 Patent protection provides a twenty-year monopoly to patent holders, before the invention falls into the public domain.
 It thus forces a patentee to choose between patent or trade secret protection.

 Secret use and public use are mutually exclusive - i.e. secret use will not affect novelty, and it is thus a separate area of invalidity.[^AUTOREPLACEDAzukoPtyLtdvOldDiggerPtyLtd200152IPR75ENDREPLACE]

-[^AUTOREPLACEDAzukoPtyLtdvOldDiggerPtyLtd200152IPR75ENDREPLACE]: _ Azuko Pty Ltd v Old Digger Pty Ltd_ (2001) 52 IPR 75
+[^AUTOREPLACEDAzukoPtyLtdvOldDiggerPtyLtd200152IPR75ENDREPLACE]: _Azuko Pty Ltd v Old Digger Pty Ltd_ (2001) 52 IPR 75

 **Video overview by Zoe Busch on [Secret Use](https://www.youtube.com/watch?v=1tWUkFVaW58).**

 Pursuant to s 9 of the _Act_ the following acts are not considered to be secret use of the invention:

-•	Use for the purpose of reasonable trial or experiment only;
+*	Use for the purpose of reasonable trial or experiment only;

-•	Use occurring solely in the course of a confidential disclosure of the invention;
+*	Use occurring solely in the course of a confidential disclosure of the invention;

-•	Any other use for any purpose other than the purpose of trade or commerce; and
+*	Any other use for any purpose other than the purpose of trade or commerce; and

-•	Any use of the invention by or on behalf of the Commonwealth, a State, or a Territory.
+*	Any use of the invention by or on behalf of the Commonwealth, a State, or a Territory.

 There is a new 12 months grace period in respect of secret use.[^AUTOREPLACEDPAs9ENDREPLACE] The grace period provisions in s 24 apply to any secret use of the invention made within 12 months of filing a complete application (as opposed to a provisional application).
 In other words, secret use will be treated in the same way as public use as far as the grace period is concerned.

 [^AUTOREPLACEDPAs9ENDREPLACE]: _PA_ s 9

 <div markdown="block" class="box  case">
 ##### _Azuko Pty Ltd v Old Digger Pty Ltd_ (2001) 52 IPR 75

-  * Facts: Concerned a hammer used in mining for exploratory drilling.
+**Facts:** Concerned a hammer used in mining for exploratory drilling.
 A friend of the inventor, who had tested the hammers inventor, ordered a number from the inventor.
 However, the inventor had not accepted the order.
 It also decided that the manufacture of 15 to 20 hammers was reasonable in order to conduct trials to determine their commercial viability.

-* Held Has the patentee obtained a commercial benefit before the priority date?
+**Held:** Has the patentee obtained a commercial benefit before the priority date?
 One instance is sufficient, no matter how close to the priority date it occurs.
 Rationale: Prevents a patentee gaining a longer monopoly than the statutory period.
 Production of 15 – 20 hammers in condition for commercial sale and order having been received for 5-6 cannot be considered a matter of trial and experiment, this indicates trial and experiment had been concluded earlier and commercial product had commenced since.
 Lack of evidence as to any trials or experiments on hammers, so inference drawn is that this wasn’t occurring.

 **Video overview by Sam D'Arro on [Secret use in Azuko Pty Ltd v Old Differ](https://www.youtube.com/watch?v=fmxgvofZOks).**